Project Unveiling with Mayor Fischer - Wednesday 9/4/2019, 1pm @ Big Four Lawn!

 Bike Sense Louisville is a public art project centered around bicycle use in Louisville, Kentucky.

 Temperature, air-quality and location data will be collected using small sensor units that attach to bicycles.
-The data collected will be interpreted into sound that will play on the Big Four Bridge, as well as visualized into useful maps on this website.
+The data collected will be interpreted into sound that will play on the Big Four Bridge.

 By collecting information about bike usage from volunteers, the city can make important changes to bike paths and routes.